ryan-berkowitz98/procurement-risk-model/README.md

 3. **Prepare the input data**
   - The raw CSV file is not included in this repo due to size.
-  - Download country-level datasets from the [**Global Contract-Level Public Procurement Dataset**](https://www.govtransparency.eu/global-contract-level-public-procurement-dataset/) maintained by the [Government Transparency Institute](https://www.govtransparency.eu/).
+  - Download country-level datasets from the [Global Contract-Level Public Procurement Dataset](https://www.govtransparency.eu/global-contract-level-public-procurement-dataset/) maintained by the [**Government Transparency Institute**](https://www.govtransparency.eu/).
   - Country-level CSVs are available here: **Dataset Download Link**.
   - Place the file into the `/input` directory in this repo, following the naming convention: